Differential treatment of specific nationalities in the procedure

 Irish Refugee Council Visit Website

 Legislation in Ireland does not single out any application from a specific nationality as manifestly well-founded in the context of the regular procedure.
-However, with respect to the scheduling of substantive interviews of applicants, the IPO may prioritise cases of certain nationalities on the basis of ‘the likelihood that applications are well-founded due to the country of origin or habitual residence of applicants.[1]
-The Department of Justice has specified that applications from persons from Syria, Iraq, Afghanistan, Iran, Libya, Eritrea and Somalia may be prioritised on the basis ‘of country of origin information, protection determination rates in EU member states and UNHCR position papers indicating the likely well-foundedness of applications from such countries.[2]
-Prioritisation of protection applicants from these states continued throughout 2022, however, it remains to be seen how this process will operate in light of the accelerated procedure in respect of safe countries of origin.
+However, with respect to the scheduling of substantive interviews of applicants, the IPO may prioritise cases of certain nationalities on the basis of ‘the likelihood that applications are well-founded due to the country of origin or habitual residence of applicants.’[1]
+The Department of Justice has specified that applications from persons from Syria, Iraq, Afghanistan, Iran, Libya, Eritrea and Somalia may be prioritised on the basis ‘of country of origin information, protection determination rates in EU member states and UNHCR position papers indicating the likely well-foundedness of applications from such countries.’[2]
+Prioritisation of protection applicants from these states continued throughout 2023.

 Protection applicants who arrived through the EU relocation scheme in 2016 and 2017, predominantly Syrian nationals, had to complete the application questionnaire but were subject to an expedited procedure and usually received a decision within three months of arrival in the State.
 At the beginning of the relocation process, some were subject to a personal interview but latterly they were not.
 By March 2018, the majority of Ireland’s commitments under the EU relocation scheme had been fulfilled.
 Overall, 1,022 asylum seekers were successfully relocated in the state.[3]

 In August 2021, in response to the emerging humanitarian crisis in Afghanistan, the Department of Justice confirmed that it would begin prioritising international protection applications from Afghan nationals in line with updated advice provided by UNHCR.
 In the experience of the Irish Refugee Council, the IPO dispensed with interviews for many Afghan nationals, who were subsequently issued with Declarations of Refugee status on a papers-only basis.
 This practice continued throughout 2023 in some, but not all cases.
-Afghan nationals facing transfers to other EU countries pursuant to the Dublin III procedure had their applications for international protection examined in Ireland on compassionate grounds.[4]
+It was also announced that Afghan nationals facing transfers to other EU countries pursuant to the Dublin III procedure would have their applications for international protection examined in Ireland on compassionate grounds.[4]
+However, the extent to which this applied, or continues to apply in practice, remains unclear as data regarding the nationalities of those subject to the Dublin procedure is not readily accessible.

 Additionally, as of February 2022, the Irish government had provided visa waivers to approximately 532 persons fleeing Afghanistan, with the first group of evacuated refugees arriving in August 2021.[6]
-Approximately 425 Afghans have arrived in Ireland as of February 2022.[7]
-The first group of evacuated refugees arrived in August 2021.[8]
-Newly arrived Afghan refugees have so far been accommodated at one of three Emergency and Orientation Reception Centres in Mosney, Co.
+Approximately 425 Afghans had arrived in Ireland as of February 2022.[7]
+Newly arrived Afghan refugees were accommodated at one of three Emergency and Orientation Reception Centres in Mosney, Co.
 Meath, Clonea, Co.
 Waterford and Balaghaderren, Co.
 Roscommon.

 In September 2021, the Irish Government also approved the introduction of the Afghan Admissions Programme with a view of admitting up to 500 Afghan nationals to Ireland.
 The programme opened for applications on 16 December 2021 for an eight-week period.
 The programme enables current or former Afghan nationals legally resident in Ireland on or before 1 September 2021 to apply to nominate up to four close family members, who are living in Afghanistan or who have recently fled to neighbouring territories, including Iran, Pakistan, Turkmenistan, Uzbekistan or Tajikistan, to apply for temporary residence in Ireland.